-ISSUE 34: What should be the effective date of the fuel adjustment factors and capacity cost recovery factors for billing purposes?

-ISSUE 35: Should this docket be closed?
+- ISSUE 34: What should be the effective date of the fuel adjustment factors and capacity cost recovery factors for billing purposes? - ISSUE 35: Should the Commission approve revised tariffs reflecting the fuel adjustment factors and capacity cost recovery factors determined to be appropriate in this proceeding?